ppbpp/entityworld/README.md

 ## Core abstractions: entities and connections
 Entities are sort like a platonic ideal.
 Except of course ideals don't exist; there is no chairness of a chair, there's only a pile of wood, and monkeys that decided to come up with a name for the same butt supporting pile of wood.
 Without disappearing down an epistemological rabbit hole, we can generally agree human knowledge is recursively defined.

+So let's define clear the slate, and pretend we are in a vacuum.
+We have infinite curiosity and absolutely nothing yet in existence.

-So let's define the most basic abstraction of an _entity_ -- a sort of blank container for any idea.
-We will leave it this generic, and build out other ideeas recursively.
-From a POV of comp sci, an entity is a node in a graph.
+The most basic abstraction we need is `entity` -- a sort of blank container for any idea or "thing".
+Entities themselves can be unique.
+We will leave it this generic, and build out other ideas recursively on top of it.
+From a POV of comp sci, an entity is a node in our graph.

-I also want to have a _connection_ as the other basic primitive, this one describing some sort of link between the nodes of the graph.
+I also want to have a `connection` as the other basic primitive, this one describing some sort of link between the nodes of the graph.
+A graph is really boring with only nodes and nothing connecting them (and this is a really boring argument against loneliness).

 So far so good.
-But a little boring.
-Why don't we define a _human concept_ entity as an entity that has a unique to it meaning, like a human "type system" of sorts.
-This allows us to say, model my husky John Waters.
-We can define him as a unique entity _John_, and we all understand it to be this specific John.
-Same with his friend, sausage dog friend Bruce Willis.
+But still not very useful.
+Let's make something.
+I want to add a little character to the void and model my husky John Waters.
+We can define him as a unique entity `John Waters`, and we all understand it to be this specific husky John, with no other entity like him anywhere else.
+Same with his friend, sausage dog friend `Bruce Willis`, let's add him too.

-At this point we are not yet discussing *how* we are storing the knowledge, how we entered it, whether it's text or a picture or the sound of their barks; Instead, let's wait to define this later.
+At this point we are not yet discussing *how* we are storing the knowledge, how we entered it, whether it's text or a picture or recordings of their barks.
+We haven't even yet defined what a dog is.
+Our world knows nothing of fur, or other entities with possibly shared but unrelated names.
+We just have an empty void with 4 things: entities, connections, Jono and Bruce.

-### Use case: note taking
+### Case study: note taking
-In an attempt to fix note taking for a forgetful ADHD brain, i've run into limitations of every piece of software for the same reasons. even when adding hyperlinking and tagging, notes become a mess.
+This is my original motivator.
+In an attempt to fix note taking for my forgetful ADHD brain, i've run into limitations of every piece of software for the same reasons: even when adding hyperlinking and tagging, notes become a mess of trying to remember where each piece of information is stored.
+I struggled through academia massively: even though I could build a web of context in my mind, it became near impossible if it had to be built out of a mix of physical media, the web, PDFs and other random shit I struggled to organize and keep mapped.

-The issue with note taking software isn't that it's not modeling the right sort of note taking behaviour; it's that "note taking" is a paper-bound concept forever limited by the idea of a "thing" holding "text".
+The issue with note taking software isn't that it's modeling the wrong sort of note taking behaviour; it's that "note taking" is a paper-bound concept forever limited by the idea of a "thing" holding "text".

-Instead, we should question why we take notes, and solve the original problem.
-The actual problem is: we need to capture information _about_ a thing.
-That can be text, or richer media.
+Instead, we should question why we take notes, and solve that original problem, which is: we are trying to capture information about a thing.
+That can be text in multiple languages, sound, video, whatever.
 Instead of modeling a series of blobs of text, we can instead model an "entity", and attach meaning to it via whichever means appropriate, which may not even be written word or text altogether.
+This is why it always feels so clunky to have an audio recording app while trying to take text notes, for instance.
+The whole thing turns into managing various sources of media by gluing it via text bound "notes".

+This is why text-based Notes and Evernote and even the "open canvas" Freeform and OneNote are inherently broken: they're modelling whiteboarding, not knowledge capture.
+They are what HTML5 tried to fix: pure presentation concern.
+So long as we use text based notes, we are forever stuck in a world of using `<i>` tags instead of `<strong>`. about  Anyone who's tried to have a running note while inserting images of graphs for a lecture will understand.
+This is also why it's so awkward to, say, merge images into a note.
+It becomes forever hidden inside whatever app embedded it, never to be seen by the operating system.
+We are effectively doing what i'm proposing with entities, but we can never leave the world of "blob of text".

 The benefits are gigantic: note taking itself dispenses with text entirely if wanted.
 E.g. how I document an entity on a bird with text and pictures will probably look different from someone who doesn't use their vision, and instead prefers to document.
 The necessity of a screen reader as as an input or output layer falls away.